platinumj76-art/jseth-ecosystem/README.md

 Licensing: Commercial use requires written authorization.

 🔒 Confidentiality
-This repository and its contents are the confidential property of Joshua Anderson & J Seth Productions By accessing or using this codebase, you agree that:
+This repository and its contents are the confidential property of J Seth Productions By accessing or using this codebase, you agree that:

 All source code, documentation, and outputs remain J Seth Productions